-Disability Support Services -
+Disability Services

-Maria Mercado, Coordinator Room 4122 I (973) 877-3071 (973) 877-6591 (West Essex Campus)
+Maria Mercado, Coordinator Room 4122-I (973) 877-3071

-In college, the disability indentification process differs significantly from high school.
-In college, it is the student's responsibility to self disclose and to provide the appropriate documentation of special disability needs to college personnel.
+In college, the disability identification process differs significantly from high school.
+In college, it is the student's responsibility to self-disclose and to provide the appropriate documentation of special disability needs to Disability Services.
 A "person with a disability" includes "any person who (i) has a physical or mental impairment which substantially limits one or more of such person's major life activities; (ii) has a record of such an impairment, or (iii) is regarded as having such impairment."

-A "qualified person with a diability" who meets the requisite academic and technical standards required for admission or participation in the post secondary institution's programs and activities, is eligible under Section 504 of the Rehabilitation Act and Americans with Disabilities Act, to receive reasonable accommodations.
-As defined by law, if a student has self identified a disability and wishes to seek accommodations, appropriate documentation less than three years old must be submitted.
+A "qualified person with a disability" who meets the requisite academic and technical standards required for admission or participation in the post-secondary institution's programs and activities, is eligible under Section 504 of the Rehabilitation Act and Americans with Disabilities Act, to receive reasonable accommodations.
+As defined by law, if a student has self-identified a disability and wishes to seek accommodations, appropriate documentation less than two years old must be submitted.

 All documentation must verify the disability, functional limitations and the need for accommodations.
-Students must meet all requirements and institutional standards for all classes.
+Students must meet all requirements and institutional standards for all classes